-Leica nova ms60 – folks in the construction and survey industry can now perform all their surveying tasks with one instrument; the Leica Nova ms60 has successfully advanced sensor fusion by combining four important activities in one total station.
-Therefore, the unit can be used for digital imaging; 3d laser scanning enables GNSS connectivity and has the total station capabilities.
+Leica Nova ms60 – folks in the construction and survey industry can now perform all their surveying tasks with one instrument; the Leica Nova ms60 has successfully advanced sensor fusion by combining four crucial activities in one total Station.
+Therefore, the unit can be used for digital imaging; 3d laser scanning enables GNSS connectivity and has total station capabilities.

-The Leica nova ms60 can also be used when analyzing complex structures and objects within a plant, utility, marine objects, and construction.
+The Leica Nova ms60 can also be used when analyzing complex structures and objects within a plant, utility, marine things, and construction.
 It can be used to measure buildings and structures, among other functions.

 - It can be used for both the real-time and periodic measurement of structures.

 - Applicable in the construction and mining spheres to check on the surfaces and material volumes

 - Problems with measurements in adverse weather conditions